laravel-enso/forms/README.md

 ```

 #### Textarea
 A textarea with a placeholder and a 5 rows height.
-Note that the textarea is resizable.
+Note that the textarea is resizable only if you add the `"resize": true` property.
 ```json
 {
     "label": "Story",